manybots/manybots-foursquare/README.md

 ### Restart and go!

 Restart your server and you'll see the Foursquare Observer in your `/apps` catalogue.
-Go to the app, sign-in to your Foursquare account and start importing your photos into Manybots.
+Go to the app, sign-in to your Foursquare account and start importing your checkins into Manybots.